Argentina moves to seize control of Repsol's YPF

 YPF's proven reserves of crude and natural gas - which do not include the new shale finds - fell 15 percent and 31 percent respectively between 2007 and 2010.

-Massive, long-term investment will be required to bring the shale resources on stream, and the spiraling cost of fuel imports prompted Fernandez to seek a swifter resolution to the country's growing energy deficit.
+Massive, long-term investment will be required to bring the shale resources on stream, and the spiralling cost of fuel imports prompted Fernandez to seek a swifter resolution to the country's growing energy deficit.

 Imports of fuels such as liquefied natural gas and diesel doubled last year to about $9.4 billion, playing a major part in eroding the president's cherished trade surplus.